Volkswagen unveils new mid-sized sedan Virtus; launch in May | Business

 The one litre petrol trims would deliver 115 PS of power while the 1.5 litre variants would generate 150 PS of power.

-The model also has various other features like electric sunroof, wireless mobile charging, front ventilated leather seats and up to 6 airbags.
+The model also has various other features like electric sunroof, wireless mobile charging, front ventilated leather seats and up to six airbags.

 ALSO READ